Relativistic hydrodynamics with phase transition: Low temperature black holes

 \section{Low temperature black holes}

-In this appendix, we find the black hole solutions in a low-temperature regime perturbatively.
-To this aim, we solve the EKG equations perturbatively near the vacuum solution, the so-called thermal gas.
-It turns out that the Gubser gauge is suitable for this purpose.
-We plug the following ansatz
+In this appendix, we aim to find the black hole solutions in a low-temperature regime perturbatively.
+To achieve this, we solve the EKG equations perturbatively near the vacuum solution, which is known as the thermal gas.
+We find that the Gubser gauge is suitable for this purpose.
+We use the following ansatz